 - chemoembolisation (TACE)

-For liver cancer that has spread (advanced liver cancer) you might have a targeted cancer drug, such as sorafenib.
+For liver cancer that has spread you might have targeted or immunotherapy drugs, such as atezolizumab with bevacuzimab or sorafenib.

-If you have severe liver damage, you are usually too unwell to have treatment for the cancer.
+If you have severe liver damage, you are usually too unwell to have treatment for your cancer.
 But your doctor will give you different treatments to help control your symptoms.